NYLO'S NOTEPAD

 FOLLOW-UP ADJUSTMENT.
 If you operate your radio in a noisy environment, or you are excitable, don't be surprised if your friends say that you are over-driving your rig.
 Again, it's a natural tendency to raise your voice in a noisy environment without even realizing it.
 Tweak the gain back down as necessary, or try to develop an awareness of your speech and hold it down.
 Another technique is to simply pull the mic away from your mouth a few inches momentarily during loud comments (such as laughter) that you are aware of <*grin*>.
 Singers who use this technique, for instance, call this "working a mic."

 SSB TONE ADJUSTMENT.
-Many single-sideband rigs have an adjustment that you may not be aware of that can have a major effect on the tonal response of your transmitted audio.
+Many modern rigs allow for built-in TX (and RX) audio shaping via equalization schemes that vary.
+You generally want to add some increased treble response above 1800-2000 Hz or so to improve intelligibility.
+You also want to reduce the bass response somewhat to avoid wasting transmit energy on frequencies below 300-400 Hz or so that do not help with intelligibility.
+Older single-sideband rigs that have no apparent TX EQ settings may have an adjustment that you may not be aware of that can have a major effect on the tonal response of your transmitted audio.
 Look in your owner's manual and see if you can find any references to "carrier insertion point" or "RF processor shift."
-Once you have the close-talk mic position and the gain set appropriately, as described above, this remaining adjustment will really fine-tune your audio.
+Once you have the close-talk mic position, mic gain, and compression level set appropriately, as described above, this remaining adjustment will really fine-tune your audio.
 If you haven't yet discovered this trick, you're not getting the most from your rig.
-In effect, this adjustment shifts the overal tone response of your voice from bass to treble.
+In effect, this adjustment shifts the overal tone response of your voice from bass to treble, which is generally a good thing.
 There is usually a numeric setting, available in a range, and there are separate adjustments for the upper and lower sidebands.
+There may actually be an adjustment potentiometer on the circuit board inside the radio.
+Consult your manual.
 Some microphones have tone adjustments built into them, and it can be difficult to decide which to adjust first: the rig or the mic.
 It's much more convenient to adjust your mic on the fly, for instance, when you want to work DX or any station that has a poor copy on you, and you need to add 'punch' (see below).
 Each setting will have an optimum mic gain level, too.

 Near one end of the adjustment range, the higher frequencies (fricatives and sibilants) of your speech will be emphasized, and the bass will be rolled off.
 This can be excellent for working DX stations when your signal may be just barely above their noise level.
 This setting, along with the speech processor, helps deliver that 'punchy' sound that cuts through noise.
 However, if you go too far, you will sound thin and nasal, or 'cold', as more and more bass and midrange frequencies are lost.
 Typically, when you emphasize treble response, the peak power drops slightly.
 You can add more mic gain to compensate without causing flat-topping (see mic gain section), maximizing the high frequency boost effect.